-To this end, I ask that you continue performing at the level of excellence that has always driven you.
-I ask that, if you are still able to teach your students, continue teaching them via on-line means to educate them at the highest level possible for community-awareness, caring for the population as a whole, and professional hygienic practices.
+s Educators I am asking that you continue to perform at the level of excellence that has always driven you.
+I ask that, as you teach your students, continue teaching them at the highest level possible for community-awareness, caring for the population as a whole, and professional hygienic practices.

 I leave you with the CDC recommendations in this time of crisis:

-Listen and follow the directions of the state and local leaders.
+Listen and follow the directions of our state and local leaders.

 If you feel sick – stay home.

 If you have sick children – stay home.

 Monitor your symptoms.
 If you have an emergency warning sign (including trouble breathing), seek emergency medical care immediately.

 Stay in a separate room from other household members, if possible.

 Avoid contact with other members of the household and pets.